 Please consider supporting this wonderful cause that I have been happy to be a part of for many years.

 The NBCC Foundation works to improve the mental health of the underserved and never-served throughout the world by leveraging the power of counseling by strategically focusing resources for positive change.
 Scholarships, fellowships, and capacity-building grants, are our primary tools for accomplishing our objectives.
-The Foundation's strategy is to award scholarships to individuals pursuing careers as professional counselors who are affiliated with high-priority populations and commit to serving them after graduation.
-Capacity-building grants fund expansion efforts to increase mental health resources in rural and underserved communities where access to mental health care is extremely limited.
+The Foundations strategy is to award scholarships to individuals pursuing careers as professional counselors who are affiliated with high-priority populations and commit to serving them after graduation.
+Capacity-building grants fund expansion efforts to increase mental health resources in rural and minority communities where access to mental health care is extremely limited.

 Help us continue to support counselors and future counselors bridge the gap in mental health services for those most in need.